Sexual Harassment & Sexual Misconduct Policies and Additional Information

 Sexual harassment is a form of unlawful discrimination.
 It violates federal and state laws, Board of Regents’ policies, and Georgia Southern University policies, which provide that it shall be an unlawful discriminatory practice for any employer, because of the sex of any person, to discharge without cause, to refuse to hire, or to otherwise discriminate against any person with respect to any matter directly or indirectly related to employment or academic standing.

 Sexual harassment may include sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
-Conduct that is severe or pervasive enough to create a hostile work or academic environment constitutes one type of sexual harassment.
 Depending on the severity, it is possible for a single incident to be sufficient to constitute a hostile environment.
 Employees have a duty to immediately report to the Director of Equal Opportunity & Title IX (who is also the Title IX Coordinator) any incidence of sexual harassment unless they are statutorily barred from sharing such information.
 Students should and employees must report any potential violation of the above policies notwithstanding severity or the number of occurrences so that Georgia Southern can take steps to address harassment before it creates a hostile environment.

 In order that the University can take corrective measures to end the harassment a complainant of sexual misconduct may, but need not, file a criminal complaint with law enforcement officials; file a misconduct report with a Responsible Employee or the Title IX Coordinator; or file both.
 Reports can be filed by filling out the Report an EO/Title IX Incident form.
 A report may be filed anonymously, although anonymous reports may make it difficult for the institution to address the complaint.
 Any individual who believes that he or she has been a victim of sexual misconduct is encouraged to report allegations of sexual misconduct promptly.